ordina-jworks/ordina-jworks.github.io/_posts/2020-02-17-Combining-MongoDB-and-AWS-Lambda.md

 ### Deploy your lambda functions!

 Deploy your Lambda functions to your VPC and test them out!
-To deploy them in our vpc you have to configure there VPC config:
+To deploy them in your VPC you have to configure the VPC config:
 * use the pubic subnet that we just created
 * specify the security group of you AWS vpc